heg31/six-nations-food/content/posts/2019-10-20-leek-caerphilly-croissant.md

 ### The food

 Yet another outing for the leek and Caerphilly pairing, topping a croissant this time (we were slightly surprised we'd never done this one before).
 A fair amount of butter is involved.
-Braise leeks in butter, and stick them on an all butter croissant with some caerphilly.
+Braise leeks in butter, and stick them on an all butter croissant with some Caerphilly cheese.
 Finish in the oven to melt.

 {{< figure src="/img/2019-10-20-leek-caerphilly-croissant.jpg" caption="<sup>*A simple lunch*</sup>" width="500" >}}